Adolph Friedrich Johann Riedel

-Adolph Friedrich Johann Riedel (1809 Biendorf – 1872, Berlin) was a German (Prussian) antiquarian, industrialist and politician, author of Codex diplomaticus Brandenburgensis, a collection of primary documents on the history of the Margraviate of Brandenburg, in 36 volumes.
+Adolph Friedrich Johann Riedel (1809 in Biendorf – 1872 in Berlin) was a German (Prussian) antiquarian, industrialist and politician, author of Codex diplomaticus Brandenburgensis, a collection of primary documents on the history of the Margraviate of Brandenburg, in 36 volumes.

 Riedel studied theology and philology at the University of Berlin, where he served as assistant professor from 1832.
 He was naturalized as a Prussian citizen in 1833 and was employed in the state archive.
 He was promoted to Hofrat in 1836 and to Geheimer Archivrat in 1842, from which time he was also professor for political science at Berlin University.
 In 1837, he co-founded the Historical Society of Brandenburg (Vereins für Geschichte der Mark Brandenburg).
 In 1851 he was admitted as a member of the Prussian Academy of Sciences, and from 1868 he was official historiographer for Brandenburg.